This post contains references to products from one or more of our advertisers. We may receive compensation when you click on links to those products.

 It won’t be reopened until they can upgrade the safety so passengers won’t be flung out the doors!!
 Hilarious.
 For now, you can take a look and a few photos and climb up the steep stairs instead.

-The following are things I did not get to experience in LA, but were recommended to me as things to do.
+The following are things I did not get to experience in Downtown LA but were recommended to me as things to do.

 - Tour of the LA Times building: Lisa from We said Go Travel recommended this as an interesting tour to do.
 I found out about it too late to reserve a spot on the free tour, though.
 Make sure you phone ahead in advance.